geojupyter/geojupyter.org/blog/20250820-inperson-hackathon-and-design-dialog/index.md

 > We worked on getting data out of the map layer, manipulating the data and making
 > updates to the map.
 > We showed this was possible through two different workflows: toggling layer visibility
-> and getting geojson from layer source and turning it into a geopandas object.
+> and getting GeoJSON from the layer source and turning it into a geopandas object.

 Please see [#877](https://github.com/geojupyter/jupytergis/pull/877) for this team's prototype!